justfifi17/Transportation-Management-Database/README.md

-### A database that will support a car business to maintain their information in a database system
+### A database that supports a small car business to maintain their information in a database system